 - There's another strip which is done from Hobbes POV during another sled ride...and he closes his eyes a couple of times during the ride.

 - The year is 1968.
 The New York Jets are beating the Oakland Raiders 32 to 29 with 65 seconds left in a critical late-season game.
 Fans across the country are on the edge of their seats.
 And NBC cuts the game off to start showing Heidi, a children's movie.
 And then Oakland scores two touchdowns in the time left, beating the Jets 43 to 32.
 Executives tried to preempt this, but they couldn't reach operations.
 No one on the East coast got to see Oakland's comeback.
 People were rather put out.
-This has been ranked as the fifth worst television blunder of all time and it will never happen again.
+This has been ranked as the fifth worst television blunder of all time and has led to sports matches generally being ordered to preempt anything else if they run late (to the ire of non-sports fans).

 - During the Evo 2010 Super Street Fighter IV grand final match, the online stream, being watched by over 27,000 people at the time, went out.
 During the final moments of the match.